IMAGE VIA @RHYTHMREVOLUTION | INSTAGRAM

 Nurture is taking over a former school at 2949 Federal Blvd. in the Highlands.
-The two-story, 20,000-square-foot building will be filled with vendors focused on all things wellness.
-There’ll be everything from acupuncture to massage along with holistically-minded beauty services and eco-friendly retail.
-A cafe will serve up healthy bites and a juice bar will press fresh sips.
+Come early 2020, the two-story, 20,000-square-foot building will be filled with vendors focused on all things wellness.
+There’ll be everything from acupuncture to massage, along with holistically-minded beauty services and eco-friendly retail.
+A cafe will serve up healthy bites, and a juice bar will press fresh sips.

 It’s a place you’ll want to stay awhile, and they’re making it easy to do just that with lockers, showers, and even childcare on site for all to use.
 To add to the convenience, Nurture will also have its own app.
 You’ll be able to use it to book classes and services but also to order ahead food and drink.
 Have your favorite protein smoothie ready after your workout or order a cold brew coffee before you leave your house so that you can be ready to sip while you shop.

 Nurture will be anchored by local cycling studio Rhythm Revolution.
 The brainchild of DJ and fitness guru Jasmine Anderson, Rhythm Revolution is a beat-based movement concept that spent several years spinning both wheels and records in a Park Hill studio, as well as at special events and retreats.
 With the end of the lease for the Park Hill studio on the horizon, the opportunity to join the Nurture community presented itself, and Jasmine jumped.
 Closing the doors on Park Hill, she was drawn to the unique concept and collaborative environment of the marketplace.
-“The owners have a deep-seeded belief in teamwork and elevating each other,” Jasmine told us.
-“Their vision aligns so well with what I’m doing with Rhythm Revolution and I’m just so excited to be part of it.”
+“The owners have a deep-seated belief in teamwork and elevating each other,” Jasmine told us, emphasizing they all share the same vision for the space.

 Rhythm Revolution will comprise approximately 1,100 square feet of Nurture’s space and will offer the same lineup of classes that have afforded them such a following — hard-hitting cycling set to heavy beats, either alone or paired with yoga, HIIT, or strength training.
 You can expect a sweet sound system and intense lighting to add to the full-body and fully-immersive experience.